zanuka/leaderport-core-ui/BACKEND.md

 ### Huma Integration with Go API and Valkey

-Huma, a modern framework for building Go APIs, can be seamlessly integrated with Valkey to create a powerful and efficient backend for VueValkyrie:
+Huma, a modern framework for building Go APIs, can be seamlessly integrated with Valkey to create a powerful and efficient back end for VueValkyrie:

 1. API Structure:
    Huma provides a clean, declarative way to define our API endpoints.
 For VueValkyrie, the plan is to create endpoints for submitting scores, fetching leaderboards, and player rankings.